How to set career goals | Main Region

 - Professional membership: Would professional membership aid your career advancement?

 Before answering these questions, it’s worth reviewing job descriptions for the next role you aspire to.
-This will highlight any skills or competencies that you need to focus on developing in your current role.
+This will highlight any skills or competencies that you need to focus on developing in your current role before you commence your next jobs search.

-Once these short-term objectives are in place, you need to turn your attention to longer-term planning.
+Once these short-term objectives are in place, you need to the next step in career planning involves turning your attention to longer-term planning objectives.
 Plot out a realistic career progression pathway that defines the jobs and their increasing level of skills, responsibilities and seniority that will allow you to reach your goal.
-This is essentially your roadmap for how you are going to advance your career to get to your ultimate goal.
+This is essentially your roadmap for how you are going to advance your career to get to your ultimate end goal.

 Before you can chart your course towards your future, most people need to research typical career pathways in their field.
 To do this, you can talk to a recruiter to understand the typical career paths for the role you aspire to.
 You can also reach out to any LinkedIn connections who are on the pathway you aspire to.
 Your mentor can also provide useful insights, as can a review of relevant job descriptions.

-Based upon your research, you can plot your career pathway and the specific jobs you’ll need to advance through.
+Based upon your research, you can plot your longer term career pathway and the specific jobs you’ll need to advance through.
 For each job define:

-- Technical skills to acquire: This covers the specific learned abilities you’ll need to pick up and use in this job.
+- Technical skills to acquire: This covers the specific learned abilities you’ll need to pick up and use in each role.

 - Soft skills to cultivate: Identify the non-technical skills related to how you work that you’ll need to develop in this role, such as teamwork, networking, conflict resolution or adaptability.